Yiqinotfound/Yiqinotfound.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 <!-- introduction -->
-I am a undergraduate student at Shanghai Jiao Tong University, majoring in Industrial Engineering.
-Currently, I am fortunate to be conducting research under the guidance of [Prof. Rui Gao](https://faculty.mccombs.utexas.edu/rui.gao/index.html) at the McCombs School of Business.
+I am a senior undergraduate student at Shanghai Jiao Tong University, majoring in Industrial Engineering.
+I am fortunate to conduct research under the guidance of [Prof. Rui Gao](https://faculty.mccombs.utexas.edu/rui.gao/index.html) (The University of Texas at Austin) and [Prof. Shuang Li](https://shuangli01.github.io/) (The Chinese University of Hong Kong, Shenzhen) and am currently visiting UT Austin.
 My research interests include data-driven decision making and optimization, with a focus on practical applications in operations research.

 <h3 style="color:#d35400; font-weight:700;">
 🎯 I plan to apply for Ph.D. programs in Fall 2026!